G4sp4rCS/imdb/README.md

-## Mini imdb
+# Mini imdb

+## this is a mini-imdb style webapp

-i used NodeJS, Express, and Handlebars
+## i used Javascript, HTML5, CSS3, NodeJS, Express, and Handlebars.

-to initialize open a terminal in the repo folder
+*to initialize open a terminal in the repo folder*

 ``` npm install ```